tjwoodall/uknw-auth-checker-api/README.md

 linter/reformatter in the app, tests, and integration tests
 > `sbt fixAll`

-## Requesting data from the Stub API
+## Requesting data from the API

-To request data from the stub API please use the `.bru` files that can be found in `.bruno`.
-Do not change any of the .bru files, as the stub API returns an error `500` INTERNAL_SERVER_ERROR on any unexpected requests.
+To request data from the API please use the `.bru` files that can be found in `.bruno`.
+Do not change any of the .bru files, as the API returns an error `500` INTERNAL_SERVER_ERROR on any unexpected requests.

 Furthermore, the `Local` environment in bruno should be used, which enables a pre-script